tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 # Onramps

-Specify how tremor connects to the outside world in order to receive from external systems.
+Specify how Tremor connects to the outside world in order to receive from external systems.

 For example, the Kafka onramp receives data from a Kafka cluster by creating a local record consumer, connecting to a set of topics and ingesting Kafka record data.